gabriel-x-duarte/koin_payments_fingerprint/README.md

 You could implement a third optional method and send the device fingerprint when the user adds an item to the cart.
 You can also check for data equality and compare if this firgerprint is different from the last one and avoid too many unnecessary requests.

-It is very important that you keep the last fingerprint you generated in a storage, since you`ll have to use some information when you submit the payment request.
+It is very important that you keep the last fingerprint you generated in a storage, since you'll have to use some of it's information when you submit the payment request.

 ```dart